dionispls/Cpp-course/C++3semestr/RP Game/Beta_Version 1.0.0/README.md

 "RP Game.cpp" -  the main program

 "color.hpp" - needed to change color.
-Thanks to imfl(https://github.com/imfl) for conributing.
+Thanks to imfl(https://github.com/imfl) for contributing.

 "Map" - folder with all the maps